 I went to Han Yang University’s Arts Faculty in Seoul, where I got my BA and MA, in dance and dance film.
 This is how I became a professional contemporary dancer.
 And then, I went on to teach in a high school specialising in the arts, in Seoul.

 London was my rebirth in Europe.
 I was apprehensive at first, because I was unknown there, unlike in South Korea.
 But luckily, things went really well, from the beginning.

 In 2013, I joined Shobana Jeyasingh.
-This is a well established, contemporary dance company, where I still work.
-With them, I was UK magazine Dancing Times’ distinguished “dancer of the month” in February 2014.
+This is a well-established, contemporary dance company, where I still work.
+With them, I was the UK magazine Dancing Times’ distinguished “dancer of the month” in February 2014.
 That was when my career in London really took off.

 I was very pleasantly surprised by this accolade, considering that I was an Asian dancer, unknown in the West.
 I was the first South Korean dancer to be individually mentioned by the UK media.